Mikael Uhre: 2021–22

 Uhre scored his first goal of the 2021–22 season on the third matchday against Vejle Boldklub.
 On 17 August 2021, Uhre scored the opener in a 1–2 loss to Red Bull Salzburg in the first leg of the play-off round of the UEFA Champions League.
 He also scored a brace against OB and a goal against Midtjylland to bring his season total to five goals in nine games.

 Philadelphia Union

 In January 2022, Uhre signed for Philadelphia Union competing in Major League Soccer as a designated player through the 2024 season, with a club option for 2025.
 Philadelphia reportedly paid a club record $2.8 million transfer fee to acquire Uhre.

 On 22 April 2023, Uhre scored a hat-trick in a 4–2 victory at home against Toronto FC, the first and only such time he had achieved such a feat in his career.
 He was then voted MLS Player of the Matchday.

+Midtjylland

+On 8 January 2026, Uhre signed for Danish Superliga club Midtjylland on a free transfer.